Engaging Programs Put People First

 - Creating HR materials for on boarding and training

 But what we don’t see as clearly are the why and how that are the foundational pieces of the program, process or materials.
-These are the pieces that drive engagement.
+These are the pieces that drive motivation and engagement.

 When We Put People First We Take Their Perspective (Or Better Yet, Include Them!)